amuolo/data-management/README.md

-# data-management

-This is a general-purpose configurable template web-application to tackle Data Management at any level.
+# Muoland Agency - Data Management

+This library is a robust and versatile solution designed to facilitate system architecture.
+Whether you’re building microservices, distributed applications, or event-driven systems, this API provides the tools you need to design, construct, and maintain high-performance, concurrent solutions using the actor concurrency model.

 ## Table Of Contents